-Sauteing, marinating, drizzling or frying, it seems almost every recipe calls for oil.
-With so many options, choosing the right one can be intimidating.
+Sautéing, marinating, drizzling, roasting or frying—it seems almost every recipe calls for oil.
 While the difference may seem insignificant, not all cooking oils are created alike, and it’s important to know one from another.
-With so many flavors and fancy labels, where do you start?
+With so many types of cooking oil, where do you start?

-We have you covered with this helpful guide to canola oil, coconut oil, olive oil and a few types in between.
+We have you covered with this helpful guide to vegetable oil, coconut oil, olive oil and a few types in between.
+Let’s clear up the confusion once and for all.

 When choosing an oil to cook with it’s important to keep three things in mind:

 - Price point

-There are some oils that perform well at high temperatures, while others just can’t take the heat.
+Some oils perform well at high temperatures, while others just can’t take the heat.
 Some oils don’t like any heat at all and lose their flavor completely when hot.
-Some come in decorative cut-glass bottles and some stay in plastic jugs in the back of the pantry, gathering dust for years.
-Let’s clear up the confusion once and for all.
+Some come in decorative cut-glass bottles and some stay in plastic jugs in the back of the pantry for years.

 One key to picking the right cooking oil is understanding smoke point.
 This is the temperature at which oil starts to burn and smoke.
 Every cooking fat, be it butter, margarine or canola oil, has a smoke point.
 When you cook an oil past that point—a big mistake that could set off your smoke alarm—it will taste scorched or rancid.
 If you’re cooking with high heat, be sure to use an oil with a high smoke point.
 If you’re cooking with low heat, feel free to use an oil with a lower smoke point.
 Stay safe with our guide to preventing kitchen fires.

 With a smoke point between 400º and 450º, vegetable oil is the best bet for deep-frying.
 A neutral oil made from various ingredients (including soybeans, sunflower seeds, corn, canola, sesame and more), it imparts little to no flavor and helps achieve crispy, crunchy textures.